tnbred/finestlife/pate/_posts/2015-08-31-rillettes-de-marty.markdown

 #Introduction

 The Marty 's farm is settled in the heart of the Xaintrie Noire (Corrèze, France).
-The farm (that can be visited during summer) produce and commercialize those rillettes (among others slating and pâtés).
+The farm (that can be visited during summer) produce and commercialize those rillettes (among others salting and pâtés).

 #Composition